zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 * **statusPageRelativeUrl**

     This parameter specifies the relative path to the status page of your service.
     Start this path with `/`.
-If you service has not a status page, omit this parameter.
+If you service doesn't have a status page, omit this parameter.
+    The path is relative to the instanceBaseUrls.

     **Example:**
     * `statusPageRelativeUrl: /application/info` the result URL will be `${baseUrl}/application/info`